JetBrains/kotlin-native/COCOAPODS.md

 1. Create an Xcode project with `Podfile` if you haven’t done this yet.
 2. Add the path to your `Podfile` with `podfile = project.file(..)` to `build.gradle.kts` (`build.gradle`)
 of your Kotlin project.
+3. Specify the minimum target version for the Pod library.
+    > If you don't specify the minimum target version and a dependency Pod requires a higher deployment target, you may get an error.
+    {:.note}

     <div class="sample" markdown="1" theme="idea" data-highlight-only>